 ~Lu Tong (790 – 835)

-As for celebrations in Lane Cove, this year, Gallery Lane Cove, which houses art pieces has brought together three generations of Chinese-Australian artists to guide us through their culture form their eyes.
+As for celebrations in Lane Cove, this year, Gallery Lane Cove, which houses art pieces has brought together three generations of Chinese-Australian artists to guide us through their culture from their eyes.
 Mimi Tong, Rainbow Chan and Tianli Zu have created a blue space, in contrast to the colour red, which I was expecting.
 On entrance, you’re whisked away by waves of blue on the ground, framed by what appears to be the outline, the silhouette of a water dragon.

 The drawings of Australian native flowers, also an obsession of mine, symbolise an integration with this land that sustains our physical bodies and has allowed growth for our spirits as evidenced by creative self-expression.